kammala-kalyan/Leetcode-SQL50-solutions/README.md

 ---

-## 🙌 Stay Connected
+## ⭐ Let's Connect

-If you find this helpful, consider giving the repo a ⭐
-Let’s connect on [LinkedIn](https://www.linkedin.com/in/kammala-kalyan-a24909290/)!
+If you're also solving SQL problems or found this helpful, feel free to **star** the rep Let’s connect on [LinkedIn](https://www.linkedin.com/in/kammala-kalyan-a24909290/)!

 ---